 EAL pupils are at a greater risk compared with other children, due to language barriers.
 The main risk our particular students incur in is child trafficking, where a child is brought in the UK by adults other than their parents for a variety of reasons.
+Other issues we face are:

+- Forced and under age marriage.

+- FGM.

-Other issues we face are: forced and under age marriage, FGM, exposure to extremism via social media as well as the same safeguarding issues faced by British children, including gang and County Lines.
+- Exposure to extremism via social media as well as the same safeguarding issues faced by British children, including gangs and County Lines.

-The EAL Coordinator addresses this by strict checks during admission meetings, where all relevant documents are obtained and collated.
-Any issues found are then reported to the safeguarding lead and the local authority on the day of the admission meeting, who then take the appropriate action.
+The WSI Coordinator addresses this by strict checks during admission meetings, where all relevant documents are obtained and collated.
+Any issues found are then reported to the DSL and the local authority on the day of the admission meeting, who then take the appropriate action.

-The EAL Coordinator liaises with the safeguarding lead and pastoral heads and reports any issues regularly.
-The EAL Coordinator also attends events organised by the local Muslim community to promote engagement with the academy.
+The WSI Coordinator liaises with the DSL and the wider pastoral team and reports any issues as and when they arise.

+The WSI Coordinator also attends events organised by the local Muslim community to promote engagement with the academy.